These are two techniques used to eliminate pain during a surgical or obstetrical procedure.

 - Epidural anesthesia involves injecting a medication (local anesthetic) into the epidural space (spine) through a catheter that is left in place during the procedure.

-Watch the video below for more information (FR):
+Watch the video on YouTube channel for more information (FR).